cwsaylor/rails-quickstart/README.md

 ## Usage

+Using remote templates hosted on Github is currently broken.
+See http://support.github.com/discussions/site/2213-github-https-redirect-breaks-rails-application-generator-templates

+  git clone git://github.com/cwsaylor/rails3-quickstart.git
-  rails new app_name -m http://github.com/cwsaylor/rails3-quickstart/raw/master/templates/rails3.rb
+  rails new appname -m rails3-quickstart/raw/master/templates/rails3.rb

-or if you'd rather not use MongoDB:
+or if you'd rather not use MongoDB, specify a database with the -d option to rails:

-  rails new app_name -m http://github.com/cwsaylor/rails3-quickstart/raw/master/templates/rails3.rb -d mysql
+  rails new appname -m rails3-quickstart/raw/master/templates/rails3.rb -d mysql

 And then answer "n" to "Use Mongoid?"